slimtoolkit/slim/README.md

 ### DockerSlim fails with a 'no permission to read from' error

+This problem shouldn't happen anymore because the exported artifacts are saved in a tar file and the master app doesn't need to access the files directly anymore.

-You can get around this problem by running DockerSlim from a root shell.
+If you run older versions of DockerSlim you can get around this problem by running DockerSlim from a root shell.
 That way it will have access to all exported files.

 DockerSlim copies the relevant image artifacts trying to preserve their permissions.
 If the permissions are too restrictive the master app might not have sufficient priviledge to access these files when it's building the new minified image.